Trivivium/devops-2k20/report/REPORT.md

 ### Application Development
-During the development of the application we encountered a couple of issues that should have been migitated as researched beforehand, and a couple of noticeable features could use some improvements to increase ease of development.
+During the development of the application we encountered a couple of issues that should have been mitigated as researched beforehand, and a couple of noticeable features could use some improvements to increase ease of development.

 #### Use of SQLite during development
 The first issue encounted was the use of SQLite for local development.
 Due to the overhead of building and orchestrating containers every time the developer wanted to debug the application we had intially decided to use SQLite.
-This choice worked well for the intended purpose, but did prove to be a source of error.
+This choice worked well for the intended purpose, but did prove to be a source of errors.
 The issue stems from the fact that SQLite lacks some of the features related to constraints which the fully-fletched database server had.
 Thus when the developer tested any changes made the SQLite provider would be more permissive than the production environment.
 We encountered this exact issue early on and